BuiltInDetroit/Industricons/README.md

 pnpm run serve
 ```

+The icon gallery website can be then viewed locally by visiting [http://127.0.0.1:8080](http://127.0.0.1:8080).

 ## Attributions

+This project started out as a fork of the [IBM Carbon Project](https://carbondesignsystem.com) icons - an excellent set of general-purpose
+icons representing various user actions, everyday objects and representations of technology.
+Icons that represent IBM branding and IBM-specific
+products have been removed from the set.

+Industricons add to this set by, primarily, incorporating icons representing various industrial and manufacturing objects and roles with a similar design style.

-The following are adapted from the [IBM Carbon Project](https://carbondesignsystem.com) which is licensed under the Apache 2.0 License:
+The [IBM Carbon Project](https://carbondesignsystem.com) is licensed under the Apache 2.0 License.

+Changes to the IBM Carbon Project include:

+- Removed icons that represent IBM branding and IBM-specific products.
-- Some build scripts under the top-level 'scripts' directory.
+- Some parts of the build scripts under the top-level 'scripts' directory were ported over to TypeScript and reused.
-- The master Adobe Illustrator template under the top-level 'master' directory.

 ## Licenses